ecostey/Fetch-P3/README.md

 ## RESOURCES
 - Referenced Drake Talley(Full-Crud, Books and Authors, Boxes Demo(https://git.generalassemb.ly/wdi-nyc-lambda/boxes-demo) and John Master's (Tweedr) lessons

 - Logo from captain planet

+- Special thanks to Mimi for guidance, logistics, and her presence!!! - <3 The Planeteers

 ## Code Snippet
 Part of the conditional rendering that switches the current view depending on the case.